ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ESMValTool can take full advantage of the ability to configure ESMValCore for handling native model output formats and specific observation data sets without preliminary reformating.
-When choosing to host this new data source under project ``native6``, such a configuration involves the following steps :
+You can choose to host this new data source either under a dedicated project or under project ``native6``; when choosing the latter, such a configuration involves the following steps :

   - allowing for ESMValTool to locate the data files :

     - entry ``native6`` of ``config-developer.yml`` should be
-      complemented with sub-entries for ``input_dir`` and ``input_file`` that goes under a new key representing the data organization (such as ``IPSL``), and these sub-entries can use an arbitrary list of ``{placeholders}``.
+      complemented with sub-entries for ``input_dir`` and ``input_file`` that goes under a new key representing the data organization (such as ``NEW_MODEL``), and these sub-entries can use an arbitrary list of ``{placeholders}``.
 Example :

       .. code-block:: yaml